-The Turnbridge Adolescent Extended Program treats mental health and substance use disorders in people between 14 and 17 years of age.
+The Turnbridge Adolescent Boy’s Residential Mental Health Treatment Center for Teens treats boys between 14 and 17 years of age.

 Parents and loved ones seek treatment for the symptoms of mental illness, rather than specific diagnoses.
 The symptoms that often lead adolescents to treatment include:

-- Sudden changes in attitude or behaviors including sudden mood swings, periods of intense sadness or elation
+- Sudden changes in attitude or behavior including sudden mood swings, and periods of intense sadness or elation

-- Long periods of sadness or lack of interest in activities that used to bring joy
+- Extended periods of sadness or lack of interest in activities that used to bring joy

 Mental health disorders and substance use disorders are almost always interconnected — especially among adolescents.
 Misuse of prescription and illicit drugs and alcohol almost always results from young people self-medicating for unaddressed dysphoria and mental illness.
 Successfully treating underlying mental health conditions is often necessary to eliminate reasons to misuse substances.
 Turnbridge approaches mental health and substance use disorders as interconnected issues that require holistic approaches.